qvunguyen/qvunguyen/README.md

 Testing the recommendation system is straightforward and customizable.
 Users can set their user ID, the movie title they prefer, and the number of recommendations they desire.
 The model then generates a list of top recommendations based on these parameters.

 [4.
 Creadit Card Fraud Detection](https://github.com/qvunguyen/credit-card-fraud-detection)
+Overview: This project involves the application of various machine learning models to identify fraudulent credit card transactions.
+The models include Logistic Regression, Random Forest, KNN, XGBoost, and LightGBM.
+The data preprocessing steps implemented handle missing values, duplicates, and outliers, and also address the imbalance in the dataset using SMOTE.
+Based on performance metrics, the Random Forest model stands out as the most effective in detecting fraudulent transactions.

 ---